The Petit Lenormand deck is available now. Limited stock

 A frozen relationship or emotional situation fuels anger and weariness.

-In love, Mountain and Whip can point to a relationship that is no longer progressing, a couple's life project always postponed, or an external context that blocks the development of the bond.
+In love, Mountain and Whip may indicate a relationship that is no longer progressing, a couple's life project that is always postponed, or an external context that hinders the development of the bond.
 Over time, impatience transforms into reproaches, jabs, and cyclical disputes.
-Each person may feel stuck in a scenario that no longer suits them and react in increasingly nervous ways.
-Moon highlights the sensitive suffering behind these explosions: fear of losing the other, fear of losing oneself, feeling of not being fully chosen.
+Each person may feel trapped in a scenario that no longer suits them and react in increasingly nervous ways.
+Moon highlights the sensitive suffering behind these outbursts: fear of losing the other, fear of losing oneself, and the feeling of not being fully chosen.
 Scythe suggests that it may be necessary to make a clear decision: redefine the relationship, break a tacit pact, or leave an emotional framework that prevents any evolution.

 Work and vocation